Fashtech and retailtech in London

 London is at the crossroads of tech, creative and fashion which offers a unique talent pool for companies.
 London is considered Europe's leading tech hub, with more than 589,000 employees working in the sector.[3]

-The UK capital is also home to two of the world's top 10 fashion schools, including the London College of Fashion which is ranked fourth[4].
+The UK capital is also home to three of the world's top 10 fashion schools, including the London College of Fashion which is ranked third.[4]

 3. Digital-hungry consumers

 UK shoppers are drawn to the digital world of consumerism, with the annual online sales in 2022 reaching a staggering £169bn per year.
-As well, ecommerce shares 4.8% of total retail sales[5] with the industry predicted to grow annually by 5.16% until 2025[6].
+In addition, ecommerce shares 4.8% of total retail sales[5] and the industry is predicted to grow annually by 5.16% until 2025.[6]

 Londoners are mobile shoppers and early adopters; in December 2022, online sales accounted for 25.4% of all retail sales in the UK.
-Also, the UK has nearly 60 million ecommerce users making it the most lucrative ecommerce market in the UK.
+The UK also has nearly 60 million ecommerce users, making it the most lucrative ecommerce market in the UK.

 4. Entrepreneurial support